JasonBock/InlineMapping/README.md

 # InlineMapping
-An experiment to use a Compiler API analyzer and a code fix to generate object mapping code.
+An experiment to use a source generator to generate object mapping code.